Skip to content

 make test-core

-You should see around 200 tests green across bridge/, mazalengine/, and partzufim/.
+You should see around 200 tests green across the core modules.

 Database setup (optional for v0.1.0)